idavidov13/React-May-2024-Regular-Exam/README.md

 ## Overview

 Welcome to TradeVault, your one-stop solution for tracking and managing all your trades.
 This web application is developed by Ivan Davidov as an exam project for the SoftUni course ReactJS-May 2024.
-It is developed with React and it utilizes the [SoftUni Practice server](https://github.com/softuni-practice-server/softuni-practice-server).
+It is developed with React and utilizes a custom back-end service.

 ## About